Anthony Hopkins

 Anthony Hopkins net worth is around 160 million dollars.

-He won the Academy Award for Best Actor and a BAFTA Award for Best Actor in a Leading Role for his role as Anthony in drama movie The Father (2020).
+He won the Academy Award for Best Actor and the BAFTA Award for Best Actor in a Leading Role for his role as Anthony in drama movie The Father (2020).

 He played Odin in superhero movies: